Crossfit. Yoga. Hip-Hop.

 Over the last decade, researchers have tracked a rapid increase among Americans who claim no religious affiliation.
 In the last five years alone, the unaffiliated—popularly known as “the nones”—have increased from just over 15% to 20% of all U.S. adults.
 This decline in religiosity is most marked among Millennials, young adults born between the early 1980s and the late 1990s.
 Yet, this decline in religious affiliation has not made Americans less spiritual—we are simply seeking spirituality in places other than the local church.
 From the rise of social-physical events such as Crossfit and Color Runs to the proliferation of hip-hop, young adults are seeking meaning and transcendence in unlikely places.

-In New Testament Greek, kaleō means “to call, to invite”.
 Where can the Millennial Nones be found in the Denver area?
 How can churches in the Denver area call out to them, inviting them into life-giving relationships?
-This is the focus and the mission of the Kaleo Project, Denver Seminary’s arm of the Lilly Endowment’s Young Adult Initiative.
+This is the focus and the mission of Denver Seminary’s arm of the Lily Endowment’s Young Adult Initiative (formerly known as the Kaleo Project).

 Over the past three years, 13 churches successfully navigated innovative ways to minister to young adults through this program.
-As is the final year of the study, the Kaleo Project is working diligently to disseminate research.
+As is the final year of the study, the Young Adult Initiative is working diligently to disseminate research.
 One of the mediums for achieving this goal has been through the Christian Curious Radio Show and Podcast, which is a show dedicated to discussing issues pertinent to ministering to young adults.

 This fall, seventeen churches from across the Denver metro area were selected for the project.
-The awarded Kaleo churches are:
+The awarded Young Adult Initiative churches are:

 New Life Community Church